 If there is more than one contravention, a separate PIN must be written for each.

-PINs cannot be issued for matters already addressed by a SafeWork SA Inspector.
+PINs cannot be issued for matters already being addressed by one of our inspectors through Improvement or Prohibition Notices.

 Complying with a PIN

-Unless SafeWork SA has appointed an Inspector to review a PIN, the person issued with it must take all reasonable steps to remedy the identified contravention by the due date on the notice or, if no date has been specified, as soon as possible.
+Unless we have appointed an Inspector to review a PIN, the person issued with it must take all reasonable steps to remedy the identified contravention by the due date on the notice or, if no date has been specified, as soon as possible.

 The person issued with a PIN must display the notice in a prominent place close to affected workers and/or parts of the workplace(s).